systemjs/systemjs/docs/architecture.md

 The important point to bear in mind is that when loading new code into the page, we don't want to reload any code we've already loaded.
 That is, shared modules like Lodash should not have to be loaded again when our second route in the app also requires it.

-The module loader provides us with a shared registry that will store Lodash for use by all future code within the current page, and it will also allow us to load the new code through the dynamic loading API.
+The module loader provides us with a shared registry that provides the interface through which this sharing of code should happen.
+In future, the idea is that this will be through the specified native module loader registry in the browser.
+So then shared modules like Lodash can be shared between different pieces of code on the page, which can be loaded independently.

-Current code-splitting techniques use exactly the same principle, but do not utilize the concept of a shared module loader registry to manage the code splitting.
+Current code-splitting techniques use exactly the same principle, but do not utilize the concept of a shared module loader registry API to manage the code splitting.
 It really comes down to the difference between using a standards-based approach of a module loader registry, or using a custom registry here.
 Either way you're effectively using a registry and loader.

 SystemJS aims to provide a path to standardized module workflows around these techniques, in order to build modular apps on a standardized future.

 _Why use a dynamic module loader if you don't expect to need any dynamic module loading?_

-The stance of SystemJS is that dynamic loading of modules forms the general case for code linking in the browser.
+The stance of SystemJS is that dynamic loading of modules forms the most general case for code linking in the browser.

-If we can write our code based on this general workflow, and solve the many scenarios and use cases for module loading based on this general case, then we can always optimize our code later for upfront loading through bundling or even building through [Rollup](http://rollupjs.org) naturally in SystemJS Builder at any point later on.
+If we can write our code based on this general workflow, and solve the many scenarios and use cases for module loading based on this general case, then we can always optimize our code later for upfront loading through bundling or even building through [Rollup](http://rollupjs.org) naturally in SystemJS Builder
+(provided by `builder.buildStatic`) at any point later on.

 By writing our code based on standards and conventions for the most general linking scenario, we allow the greatest flexibility.
 It ensures that any module loading problem solved for this scenario can be solved in all scenarios.